Dr-Khatib/OOP-Section3-2425-2/StudentFile/Farra Nurzahin/Mini Project/readme.md

 The system also demonstrates key object-oriented programming concepts, including:
 - Inheritance and polymorphism
-- Class relationships (association, aggregation, and composition)
+- Class relationships (association and aggregation)
 - Use of `ArrayList` for data storage
 - Exception handling for better program reliability